 And from a simplicity standpoint, an app that’s better integrated into your browser just makes sense.
 You don’t store your pots and pans in the bedroom closet; you keep them next to the stove.
 So why keep your passwords and personal info in a desktop app?

 While security is the reason tens of millions of people and tens of thousands of businesses trust Dashlane, their main interaction with the product is centered around access: autofilling, sharing, and provisioning passwords, payments, and other personal information.

 To meaningfully impact our customers’ day-to-day security online, autofill needs to be so fast and so reliable that it’s more convenient than typing memorized passwords or other convenience-based habits.
-The web-first experience is a significant step forward in this regard, as it dramatically outperforms our desktop apps’ user experience, thanks in large part to our new machine-learning-powered autofill engine.
+Using a browser extension is a significant step forward in this regard, as it dramatically outperforms our desktop apps’ user experience, thanks in large part to our new machine-learning-powered autofill engine.
 This means:

-These are the first of many improvements we plan to deliver in 2021 that will transform the Dashlane experience for the better.
+These are the first of many improvements we plan to deliver in 2021 and beyond that will transform the Dashlane experience for the better.

 As the autofill performance metrics show, with focus we can quickly deliver significant value to consumers, administrators, and employees, all while continuing to provide the most secure product on the market.
 Maintaining five platforms—Windows, Android, Mac, iOS, and the web—meant our focus was constantly split between app maintenance and improving customer experience.